user-jiyichen/user-jiyichen.github.io/_pages/about.md

 My research focuses on Bayesian methodology, probabilistic modeling, and approximate inference.
 My current project works on Bayesian modeling for generating probabilistic population projections.
 My master's thesis was on large-scale realized volatility prediction with machine learning (see my [presentation slides](/files/Master_Thesis_Presentation_Slides.pdf) and [paper](/files/YichenJi_Master_Thesis_Unsigned.pdf)).
 Influenced by my prior academic training and research, I have continued to develop a side interest in financial econometrics.

 Outside of research, I spend a decent amount of time behind the lens or on the court.
-I enjoy the theory and practice of photography, and I carry over sportsmanship in the game of basketball and life.
+I enjoy the theory and practice of photography, and I carry the spirit of sportsmanship in the game of basketball and life.

 <script type='text/javascript' id='clustrmaps' src='//cdn.clustrmaps.com/map_v2.js?cl=ffffff&w=400&t=tt&d=dnHckHycKKYjP5T7X0GJGRPozhk5Th2JPZuh7MnR8g0&cmo=be454f&cmn=009499'></script>